 A study of the history and development of labor relations, structure of union organizations, and process of collective bargaining negotiations and contract administration.
 With declining union membership over the last ten years, special emphasis is placed on employee relations in nonunion organizations.
 Contemporary issues include public sector and international labor relations.
-(3 credits, 6 weeks)
+Pre- or co-requisite: BS 209 (3 credits, 6 weeks)